Extremal Quantiles under Two-Way Clustering: Extremal Quantiles

 \begin{theorem} If Assumptions \ref{a:regular}, \ref{a:b}, \ref{a:density}, and \ref{a:lyapunov} are satisfied, then

 \end{theorem}

-See Appendix \ref{sec:theorem:main} for a proof.
-While the proof is relegated to the appendix, we briefly describe its key features here here.
-We decompose the $W_{NT}(\tau)$ component as
+While the formal proof is deferred to Appendix~\ref{sec:theorem:main}, we briefly highlight its key components here because it is of interest on its own.
+The statistic $W_{NT}(\tau)$ is decomposed as

-where $A_{1,\tau}$, $A_{2,\tau}$, and $A_{4,\tau}$ are projections on $\alpha_i$, $\gamma_t$, and $(\alpha_i,\gamma_t)$, respectively, while $A_{3,\tau}$ is the remainder.
-Under two-way clustered data, the component $A_{3,\tau}$ is asymptotically non-Gaussian in general.
-However, by considering a suitable sequence of quantiles $\tau \rightarrow 0$, we can guarantee that $A_{3,\tau}$ is dominated by the other terms that are asymptotically Gaussian -- see the proof of Lemma \ref{lemma:w} in Appendix \ref{sec:lemma:w} for details.
-Consequently, we can guarantee the asymptotic normality \eqref{eq:asymptotic_normal} despite the two-way cluster sampling.
+where $A_{1,\tau}$, $A_{2,\tau}$, and $A_{4,\tau}$ are the projections onto $\alpha_i$, $\gamma_t$, and $(\alpha_i, \gamma_t)$, respectively, and $A_{3,\tau}$ denotes the remainder term.
+Under two-way clustered sampling, the remainder term $A_{3,\tau}$ is, in general, asymptotically non-Gaussian.
+However, by considering an appropriate sequence of quantiles with $\tau \to 0$, we can ensure that $A_{3,\tau}$ is asymptotically negligible relative to the leading terms, which are Gaussian.\footnote{Assumption~\ref{a:b} ensures that $\Var(A_{3,\tau}) = o(\tau)$ and $\Var(A_{4,\tau}) = 1$, which together imply that the term $A_{3,\tau}$ is asymptotically negligible relative to the Gaussian component $A_{4,\tau}$.} (See the proof of Lemma~\ref{lemma:w} in Appendix~\ref{sec:lemma:w} for further details.)
+As a result, we obtain the asymptotic Gaussianity stated in equation~\eqref{eq:asymptotic_normal}, despite the potential complications introduced by two-way clustering.
+This robust Gaussianity is a special feature of extreme quantiles, not shared by intermediate quantiles.